 What is a total solar eclipse?

-A total solar eclipse occurs when the Moon covers the face of the Sun as seen from Earth.
-The complete coverage allows us to see the day as if it were night, and it reveals the solar corona's ghostly wisps.
-The next total solar eclipse will occur on December 14, 2020, and the 2020 solar eclipse path will cross through Chile and Argentina.
+A total solar eclipse occurs when the Moon completely covers the face of the Sun as seen from Earth.
+Blotting out the Sun's brilliant disk allows us to see the day as if it were night, and it reveals the solar corona's ghostly wisps.

 When is the next solar eclipse going to happen?